Prenuptial agreements UK: England and Wales law explained — and how Scotland and Northern Ireland differ

 FAQs

-What is a prenup?
 A pre-marriage financial agreement recording how assets and debts will be dealt with on divorce.

-Are prenups legal in the UK?
-Yes, they are recognised and can carry significant weight, but are not automatically binding.
+Yes.
+They are recognised and can carry significant weight, but they are not automatically binding.
+Scotland and Northern Ireland have different rules.

-How much does a prenup cost UK?
 From around £1,000 for straightforward solicitor-drafted agreements; complex cases cost more.
+Costs may differ in Scotland and Northern Ireland.

 A prenup agreement is only as strong as its preparation.
 Full financial disclosure, independent legal advice and careful drafting are essential for it to carry real weight in court; without them, the agreement may be set aside when it matters most.